nwankwoGIT/QuestAnsApp/README.md

 The most challenging part is synchronizing the answers to the questions (a form appears to the right of every question).
 Each answer is tied to the question.
 Once the answer is posted, it will automatically appear on the right most panel - and at the same time the linking question is updated in the database with adding any new answer to the answers-array property of the question schema.
 (This was the hardest challenge I faced in this app.
 The second challenge was wiring up the authentication).

+ATTENTION:
+YOU MUST REFRESH THE SCREEN every time you create a new answer to a question in orser to see the answers-response count updated under the question details.
+As you know the question is always created before any answer.
+A question has many answers and therefore I have designed the app to patche the answer array attribute of each question schema in the MongoDB database after each each new answer is created.
+Since props cannot be modified, a screen refresh will force a new trip to the database.

 The technologies used for the project are: